Webinar - Understanding the implications of policy exclusions following Covid-19

 How exclusions are worded will be incredibly significant, with some proposed wordings being very scary indeed.
 An example being 'losses whether caused directly or indirectly by communicable diseases are excluded' - this does not look too scary, but it is! if a fire engine is delayed getting to a fire because the part time crew were in pandemic lock down then this loss may not be covered, the disease does not have to be the proximate cause with this proposed wording.

 This webinar will take delegates on a plain English walk on how the law applies to policy exclusions and proximate cause, so that they can explain to clients clearly and confidently the implications of the differing communicable disease exclusions that will be applied to your policyholders wordings.

-By attending this event, delegates will be able to identify:
+By the end of the course, delegates will be able to understand:

 - How the law views insurance policy exclusions.

 - How the Consumer Rights Act, Unfair Contract Terms Act and Employers Liability Act deals with insurance exclusions.

 - What is an insured peril, uninsured peril and excluded peril and what happens if more than one acts together.

 - What if the insurer excludes a cause whether caused directly or indirectly by a peril (sometimes known as the proximate cause or not) and why this must be resisted if possible.